mendix/FormatString/README.md

 * *Display as* - Lets you set the HTML element type to be rendered, <div> or read-only <input>.
 If rendered as HTML, the Display string is interpreted as literal HTML.
 * *On click* - A microflow that is to be executed on click.
 * *Display string* - The template string that should be displayed.
-Use '${x}' in the string to insert the attribute on position x in the Attributes list.
-Note that this starts with 0.
 * *Empty string* - This string is used for the replace whenever the attribute is found empty.
 * *Attributes* - The list of attributes that are used.
-The position decides where it is replaced in the Display string.
 * *Date format* - An optional date format for DateTime attributes.
 Leave empty for all other types of attributes.
 * *Time format* - An optional time format for DateTime attributes.
 Leave empty for all other types of attributes.
 * *Decimal Precision* - The number of decimals that should be considered for view.